atsushieno/aap-juce/README.md

-# AAP-JUCE: JUCE audio plugin and hosting support for AAP (Android Audio Plugin)
+# AAP-JUCE: JUCE audio plugin and hosting support for AAP (Audio Plugins For Android)

 This repo is the place where we have the common JUCE integration support modules for [aap-core](https://github.com/atsushieno/aap-core) (AAP), for both plugins and hosts.